Specialism

 What you may be less familiar with is Japandi interior design; a relatively new interior trend people are falling in love with for the way it effortlessly blends the very best of two iconic styles.

-In this Q&A with Architectural Designer Yuki Terado, we explore exactly what Japandi style is, what its defining characteristics are and what she believes the key is to getting it right in your home.
+In this Q&A with Interior Designer Dilan Filiz, we explore exactly what Japandi style is, pinpoint its defining characteristics, and unpack what she believes the key is to getting it right in your home.

 Let’s get started.